Yolwoocle/bugscraper/README.md

 ## Is there a licence?
-<u>This game is **NOT** <a href="https://en.wikipedia.org/wiki/Open-source_software">open source</a></u>, rather it is [source available](https://en.wikipedia.org/wiki/Source-available_software).
-Some of the assets I use are incompatible with a traditional open-source licence. **Not having a licence means that by default I reserve all original rights for the game.**
+**This game is _NOT_ [open source](https://en.wikipedia.org/wiki/Open-source_software)**, rather it is [source available](https://en.wikipedia.org/wiki/Source-available_software).
+Some of the assets I use are incompatible with a traditional open-source licence. **Not having a licence means that by default I reserve all original rights for the game, even if the code is public.**

 However, I am very lax with what you can do with the source code.
-Please feel free to reuse, modify, or remix the source code of the game for any non commercial project, as long as you're not directly distributing the code, files, or any executables.
+Please feel free to reuse, modify, or remix the source code of the game for any non-commercial project, as long as you're not directly distributing the code, assets, or any executables.

 If it does not fit that description please [contact me first](https://yolwoocle.com/about) (I'll probably say yes!).